 Once you've found a promising market, get some listings up quickly to start bringing that money back in.

 The best way to get yourself a solid profit margin is via your own online store.
-That way you eliminate the competition you'd typically find on mega platforms such as eBay.
+That way you eliminate the competition you'd typically find on mega platforms such as Amazon.
 You can learn about the pros and cons of setting up your own online store here.

 I'd do a Google search for "wholesale directories" and take a look at all the options available before settling on one or another.
 Look at what others are saying about each option, and decide for yourself where the best value lies.